Shopify/shopify-cli-example-app/README.md

 ## CLI Deprecation & Sunset

-Note that Shopify CLI 2.0 is deprecated and will be sunset on May 31, 2023.
+Note that Shopify CLI 2.0 is deprecated.
 We encourage using [Shopify CLI 3.0](https://github.com/Shopify/cli) to develop apps, custom storefronts, and themes.

 Documentation about Shopify CLI 3.0 and CI/CD:
 - https://shopify.dev/apps/tools/cli/ci-cd